HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 *Are there any notable capabilities / milestones do NOT we expect to be in place at the beginning of work on this milestone?*

-- [ ] **Performance Testing Framework:** While performance should be an important consideration during the development of this initial API endpoint.
+- [ ] **Performance Testing Framework:** While performance should be an important consideration during the development of this initial API endpoint, a fully implemented performance and load testing framework is scoped for a later milestone.
 - [ ] **AuthN/AuthZ:** While the implementation of rate limiting or other API security measures may require some basic authentication, the full AuthN/AuthZ framework will be developed in a later milestone.

 ### Open questions